GCTC-NTGC/gc-digital-talent/apps/e2e/cypress/README.md

 ### `npm run e2e:run:all`

-Runs all E2E tests on Chrome.
+Runs all E2E tests on Electron.
 Can be used with `TEST_FILTER` envvar.

 Examples: